adnsawas/Points-Game/README.md

 # Points Game developed in Flutter

 My first Flutter project.
-I created this game to learn and get familiar with some of Flutter basics and pronciples.
+I created this game to learn and get familiar with some of Flutter basics and principles.

 ## Getting Started